LFY/bpm/README.md

 1. Ikarus or Vicare Scheme
 2. SWI-Prolog

-For generating programs from webpages using the Bento webpage segmentation
+For grammar induction of 3D scenes + generating programs from webpages using the Bento webpage segmentation service:
-service:

 3. Petite Chez Scheme
 4. Python